X-Force: Ends/Means

+Inglorious X-Force

+Having failed a solo mission to prevent the assassination of the first mutant President of the United States, which will lead to a war between mutantkind and humanity, Cable travels back to the present but finds himself back in X-Force's original base in the Adirondack Mountains with his equipment damaged and suffering from partial amnesia.
+Seeing the names of Archangel, Hellverine and Boom-Boom etched onto his arm, Cable follows these clues to recruit the three into stopping the assassination attempt as X-Force.
+X-Force seeks out Ms. Marvel, who Cable reveals will be the future mutant president and recruits her into the team for her protection.
+Unbeknownst to the rest of X-Force, Cable has an ulterior motive to recruiting them, as the message "One Of Us" was also written on his arm, making him believe that one of the three is the future assassin.

 Awards

 Issues #57–58 of the first series were part of the Onslaught storyline which was a top vote-getter for the Comics Buyer's Guide Fan Award for Favorite Comic-Book Story for 1997.

 The original X-Force

 Before the team best known as X-Force debuted, Marvel introduced an unrelated, little-known group also called X-Force.
 It was a short-lived group that was designed to replace Freedom Force.
 The members were not mutants, but received their powers artificially and were named after the X-Men.
 This group was organized by a government agency known as M Branch and only appeared in the pages of Cloak and Dagger #9–10 (1990).